Develop a research proposal

 Choosing a research topic and writing your research proposal can be difficult when you're faced with a lot of choice.
 Current Griffith PhD candidates and supervisors give some advice to help you create a winning research proposal.

 Narrow your focus to a single research topic.
-Once you have connected with your prospective supervisor (step 3 in this guide, page 13), it is important that you seek their input and advice on your research proposal.
+Once you have connected with your prospective supervisor (step 3 in this guide (PDF 1.4Mb), page 16), it is important that you seek their input and advice on your research proposal.
 Developing a research proposal is an iterative process, so expect to work on a number of drafts before you finalise your research proposal.
 You need to allow time to prepare multiple drafts and seek feedback along the way.
 Your potential supervisor is the best person to contact, so make sure you reach out to find one as soon as possible.